-Southwest launches airlift to rescue stranded Houston customers
+Southwest flies stranded Houston customers out of flooded airport

-(CNN)Southwest Airlines has launched a humanitarian rescue mission to airlift more than 500 of its customers out of closed Houston Hobby Airport Sunday, according to airline and US government sources with knowledge of the operation.
+(CNN)Southwest Airlines airlifted around 500 of its customers out of closed Houston Hobby Airport Sunday, according to airline and US government sources with knowledge of the operation.

 The Southwest customers were stranded inside the airport when the FAA closed it earlier Sunday morning.
 All roads to and from the airport were also closed.
 It was unclear how many others were stuck at the airport.

-The rescue mission underscores the severity of Hurricane Harvey's impact on the Houston area.
+The humanitarian rescue mission underscores the severity of Hurricane Harvey's impact on the Houston area.

-Five of the airline's stranded Boeing 737s are scheduled to fly out of the flooded airport Sunday evening back to Love Field in Dallas, according to one of the sources.
+Five of the airline's stranded Boeing 737s flew out of the flooded airport Sunday evening back to Love Field in Dallas, according to one of the sources.

 Southwest did not immediately respond to a request for comment.